thumbnail image

 Return To Contents

-• Some of The Benefits
+• The Benefits Of Counselling

 Counselling comes in all shapes and sizes.
 It’s one of the most diverse professions in the world, which is incredible — because people have a choice in how they want their counselling to look and feel.
 However, there are some assumptions about counselling that seem to have come from many sources.